Katawa Shoujo: Act 1

-Hisao Nakai, a high school student, is confessed to by his classmate Iwanako.
-Out of exhilaration, his heart beats so fast that he suffers a heart attack.
-Though Hisao survives, he is soon diagnosed with arrhythmia and remains in the hospital for four months.
-Due to his absence from school and the need for his condition to be monitored, Hisao is transferred to Yamaku Academy, a boarding school for high school students with various disabilities to acclimate them to a normal life.
+After being confessed to by his classmate, Hisao suffers a heart attack.
+Though Hisao survives, he is soon diagnosed with arrhythmia and is transferred to Yamaku High School, a boarding school for disabled high school students, in order to help monitor his condition.

 Hisao arrives at the school a week prior to the school festival.
-There he meets five girls that he begins to take an interest in: Shizune Hakamichi, the deaf student council president who is in Hisao’s class; Lilly Satou, a blind girl and Shizune’s estranged paternal cousin whom Hisao has tea with while searching for the library; Hanako Ikezawa, a girl with massive burns on the right side of her body and Lilly’s best friend who is also in Hisao’s class but whom he first talks to in the library; Emi Ibarazaki, the school’s track-and-field star with prosthetic legs who literally runs into Hisao in the hallway; and Rin Tezuka, an art club member with no arms and Emi’s best friend whom Hisao meets while gathering festival supplies for Shizune.
-He also meets Kenji Setou, his near-sighted hall mate; Shiina “Misha” Mikado, Shizune’s Japanese sign language interpreter and fellow classmate; Mutou, his out-of-touch science teacher; and Yuuko, the school’s exasperated librarian who works part-time at a local tea shop, the Shanghai.
+There he meets five girls that he begins to take an interest in: Shizune Hakamichi, the deaf student council president; Lilly Satou, a blind girl and Shizune's estranged paternal cousin; Hanako Ikezawa, a girl with massive burns on the right side of her body; Emi Ibarazaki, the school's track-and-field star with prosthetic legs; and Rin Tezuka, an art club member with no arms.

-Depending on the choices the player makes, Hisao spends time at the festival with one of the five girls, leading into their Route.
-Alternatively, if the player refuses to acknowledge any of them, Hisao spends the festival drinking whiskey on the rooftop with Kenji, who pushes him off the roof to his death in a drunken stupor.
+Depending on the choices the player makes, Hisao spends time at the festival with one of the five girls, leading into their route.
+Alternatively, if the player fails to begin any route, Hisao spends the festival drinking whiskey on the rooftop with Kenji Setou, his near-sighted hall mate, and proceeds to fall off the roof to his death.